crazycatmax/study/README.md

 - ## I can do everything！

-- ## Nobody knows what the hell are doing!
+- ## Nobody knows what the hell they are doing!

   ------